acikgozb/tcp-ip-journey/1-ping/README.md

 # 	status: active
 ```

-In our test, `en0` interface of the computer is used for any communication through the test network.
+In our test, `en0` interface of the host is used for any communication through the test network.

 The output of `ifconfig en0` tells us many things but for the scope of the analysis, we will focus on `ether`, `inet`, `broadcast` fields in the further sections.

-PS: The MAC address of the computer (named `ether` in the output) is masked for security purposes.
+PS: The MAC address of the host (named `ether` in the output) is masked for security purposes.

 ### WAP (Wireless Access Point)